drpuzuwe/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-How to get some profit from this =)

 You have to download sourse data from link below and unzip it to working directory of R Studio.
 You have to perform R script.